flatlogic/light-blue-html5/readme.md

 ![Light Blue Preview](http://demo.flatlogic.com/3.0/light-blue-preview.png)

-New Version 3.0 Released!
+New Version 3.1 Released!
 -

-- Entire codebase rewrite & improvement
+- White Version codebase rewrite & improvement
-- Grunt tasks to build an application
-- Bower package management
-- General layout redesign
-- Handlebars templates
+- Tiny UI issues fix
+- Bootstrap 3.3.1 update

 **Light Blue** works great with all range of devices: starting from small mobile to large desktop ones.
 **Light Blue** will make the development of your next web application or admin entrance for it much easier and faster.